 Funding Agency: National Science Foundation

-Summary: We are building a mechanism to mentor and support mid-career faculty across distributed locations who have limited administrative or leadership experience.
+Summary: We are building a mechanism to mentor and support mid-career faculty across distributed locations with limited administrative or leadership experience.
 Our goal is to develop advocates and future leaders for this emerging discipline by focusing on three themes:

 Through face-to-face workshops, monthly virtual “book club” discussions and conference presentations, our community of rising leaders in EER can articulate goals, share resources, identify barriers and develop ways to overcome barriers to allow us to fulfill a stewardship role within engineering education systems.